-Robert C. Strong & Associates LLC was formed in 1997.
+Robert C. Strong & Associates APC was formed in 1997.
 Robert has operated his sole practice for over ten years and has assisted thousands of clients.

 Our San Diego Law Firm specializes in: